pmongeon/qsslab/content/event/2022-09-07-kydra-mayhew_2/index.md

 ---
-title: "On the citation relationship between industry funded and publicly funded Canadian Food Research publications"
+title: "A bibliometric analysis of the coverage of historical journals in Web of Science and Scopus"

 event: STI2022
 event_url: